bromite/bromite/.github/ISSUE_TEMPLATE/bug_report.md

 Have you searched the issue tracker? https://github.com/bromite/bromite/issues Are you sure this is not a Chromium bug?
 You have to test with Chromium before submitting a bug.
 Are you using the latest version of Bromite?

+If instead of a bug report you want to ask a question then please use the GitHub Discussions: https://github.com/bromite/bromite/discussions
 -->

 ### Bromite version